The Island Princess: Synopsis

 The play opens with a conversation among three Portuguese gentlemen: Piniero and two confederates discuss the current political situation on Tidore.
-The King of Tidore has recently been captured by the Governor of Ternate, a local rival; but this does not prevent the Governor from joining the group of suitors that clusters around the King's sister, Quisara.
+The King of Tidore has recently been captured by the Governor of Ternate, a local rival; but this does not prevent the Governor from joining the group of suitors that clusters around the King's sister, Princess Quisara.
 She is a celebrated beauty and a highly desirable potential match; local rulers, the Kings of Bacan and Syana, vie for her favour – as does a prominent member of the Portuguese community, Piniero's uncle Ruy Dias.
 The local rulers, vain and pompous, quarrel among themselves; Quisara clearly prefers the more serious and mature Dias.
 Quisara humbles her suitors with a bold challenge: she will marry the man who rescues her brother the King from captivity.
 Even Ruy Dias's spirit is temporarily quelled; he says he must consult with his councillors before taking any action.

 One man present is not cowed: Armusia is a new arrival in the region, and with two friends he decides to take precipitate action to rescue the captured King.
 Sailing to Ternate, Armusia masquerades as a merchant, rents a house next to the Governor's palace and prison, and loads it with gunpowder.
 When night comes he sets off the charge, and while the people of Ternate cope with the resulting conflagration, Armusia and his companions stage a prison break and free the King.
 They sail back to Tidore before the Governor and his officials can prevent them.

 The rescue creates a sensation on Tidore.
 The King is abundantly grateful for rescue; but Quisara is appalled to find that her promise now commits her to marry a man she has never met.
 She reproves Ruy Dias for his slowness of action, and for allowing this situation to develop.
 Ruy Dias is humiliated, and in conversation with his nephew Piniero hints that he would like to see Armusia killed.
 Piniero encourages the idea; he plays with the role of villain, but only to provoke and study the reactions of others.
 Piniero goes to Quisara, and she too seems to welcome the idea of Armusia's death.